strvcom/atlas.js/tutorials/writing-services.md

   // primitive value.
   async prepare() {
     // this.config contains your component's configuration.
 It contains any
-    // options supplied by the user and your component's defaults. this.instance = request.defaults(this.config)
+    // options supplied by the user and your component's defaults defined
+    // using the static config property as JSON schema. this.instance = request.defaults(this.config)

     // This is what your service's users will be able to access